dostogircse171/django_events_timetable/README.md

 - Placeholder Plugin for Django CMS.
 - Easy to Manage event items through Django admin or Wagtail CMS or Django CMS.
 - Grouping of event items for different events or pages.
-- Customizable display templates with 2 default Dark and Light design.
+- Customizable display templates with 2 default Dark and Light designs.
-- Easy colorpicker for custom design.
+- Easy color picker for custom design.
-- Responsive and clean design will fit any project without effecting exisiting CSS ot HTML design.
+- Responsive and clean design will fit any project without affecting existing CSS or HTML design.
-- The app is extendable and custimizable as needed.
+- The app is extendable and custiomizable as needed.

 ## 1. Installation

-**1.1 Download/Clone the app repository to your django project directory**
+**1.1 Download/Clone the app repository to your Django project directory**
 ```bash
   git clone https://github.com/dostogircse171/django_events_timetable.git
 ```